-This course enables students to consolidate their understanding of linear relations and extend their problem-solving and algebraic skills through investigation, the effective use of technology, and handson activities.
+This course enables students to consolidate their understanding of linear relations and extend their problem-solving and algebraic skills through investigation, the effective use of technology, and hands-on activities.
 Students will develop and graph equations in analytic geometry; solve and apply linear systems, using real-life examples; and explore and interpret graphs of quadratic relations.
-Students will investigate similar triangles, the trigonometry of right triangles, and the measurement of threedimensional figures.
+Students will investigate similar triangles, the trigonometry of right triangles, and the measurement of three-dimensional figures.
 Students will consolidate their mathematical skills as they solve problems and communicate their thinking.
-Prerequisite: Grade 9 Mathematics, Academic or Applied
+Prerequisite: Grade 9 Mathematics, Destreamed